kira23j/FastAPI/README.md

 # WebTriad Backend API Repository

-This repository contains Python backend API projects built using Django, Flask, and FastAPI.
+This repository contains Python backend API projects built using Django and FastAPI.
 Each project serves as a standalone backend API suitable for various web applications.

 ## Project Structure

 - **Django Projects:** Multiple Django projects with unique features and API endpoints.
-- **Flask Projects:** Several Flask projects showcasing different API routes and functionality.
 - **FastAPI Projects:** Multiple FastAPI projects with distinct API routers and implementations.

 ## Getting Started